robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 He kept drawing.
 Lauren’s mouth twitched.

-“That,” she murmured, not quite to anyone, “is the whole trick.”
+“That,” she murmured, “is the whole trick.”

-Sarah watched his hand for a beat, her expression changing in small increments: annoyance at first, then reluctant interest.
+Sarah watched his hand for a beat, softening slightly.

 “And if you mark it wrong?”

 Charlie’s chalk moved.

-“Then we’ll know,” he said calmly.
+“I’ll know,” he said calmly.
 “Because it won’t match the block.”

-Sarah's lips parted—almost crossing into personal territory.
+Sarah's lips parted—she was staring at his hair.
 Mara cut it clean.

 “Colleague.”

 Sarah exhaled through her nose.

-“Right.
-If it doesn’t match the block, it doesn’t match the block.”
+“Right.”
+She was still staring at his hair.

+Lauren’s shoulders rose.
+She closed her eyes, pressing her lips thin.

-Charlie made the last waistline mark and set the chalk down properly: not held like a weapon, just placed.
-Mara stepped in.
+Charlie made the last waistline mark and set the chalk down carefully, like a chess piece.

-“Again,” she said, sliding the next piece toward him.
+“Again,” Mara said, sliding the next piece toward him.
 “Same task.
 Same voice.”

 Charlie swallowed, and reached for the chalk again.
-Sarah circled to the other side of the table, forcing him to exist at a different angle of attention.
+Sarah circled to the other side of the table.

 “Does it bother you,” she asked, and the edge nearly returned, “that all this is... seen?”

 His chalk faltered for a beat.
 Then Lauren's instruction came back like it was written on the pattern.

-Short answers.
-Factual ones.
-Back to the line.
+*Back to the line.*

 “It used to,” he said.
 “Now it’s... data.”